gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 ### Team view

-On a Cloud workspace, you will see a Team View section.
+On a Cloud Workspace, you will see a Team View section.
 This view shows all pull requests and issues for the repositories in your Workspace - giving you a high level view of your team's coding efforts.

 <img src="/wp-content/uploads/team-view.png" srcset="/wp-content/uploads/team-view.png" class="img-bordered img-responsive center">